Blogging is not for earning, it's about helping others with the knowledge that you have.

 At 19 years old it felt like the end of the world, I decided to revert back to a typical first year student, I did little work, I decided it was a good idea to take up smoking, I went out drinking and partying too much and nearly failed my first year - in essence I had no purpose.
 I was saved by a man who saw my potential and, on the condition I stop smoking, the University would fund a rowing coaching course for me so I could work with the beginners the following year.
 Overnight I had a purpose again.

-By the time I left University I had complete a second, advanced coaching qualification, also funded by the university, coached an unbeaten crew, had numerous other winning crews, oversaw a team of 6 other coaches, got a couple of the lads into senior crews in their first year and had one shining star with Great Britain potential.
+By the time I left University I had completed a second, advanced coaching qualification, also funded by the university, coached an unbeaten crew, had numerous other winning crews, oversaw a team of 6 other coaches, got a couple of the lads into senior crews in their first year and had one shining star with Great Britain potential.
 I was also the youngest female in the country qualified to my level (NVQ level 4).
 I had mastered the 4D’s, desire, decision, discipline and determination.
 I taught my crews the same.

 What commitment did I ask of my rowers that made them so successful?